salar796/Community-Management-CCF-Proposal-for-April-and-May/Community-Management-CCF-Proposal-for-April-and-May.md

 </details>
 <details>
 <summary>Who leads the Community Team?</summary>
-<br/>We want to highlight that the community team has a horizontal structure, and relevant decisions are made collectively by vote.<br/><br/>
+<br/>Until a new CL selected, we want to highlight that the community team has a horizontal structure and relevant decisions are made collectively by vote.<br/><br/>
 </details>
 <details>
 <summary>How large is the Community Team?</summary>